-Who were the biggest bodybuilders of all time?
+Who are the biggest bodybuilders of all time?

 This is the list of the biggest bodybuilders of all time;

 A natural athlete, Arnold Schwarzenegger, who started lifting weights at the age of twelve, decided at a young age to be “the best built man”.
-He is known as “Austrian Oak” while doing bodybuilding work.
-After a year of compulsory service in the Austrian army, Schwarzenegger began competing in bodybuilding events.
-In 1966, at the age of 19, he won Best Built Man in Europe, Mr. Europe and the International Powerlifting Championship.
+When he is doing bodybuilding, he is known as “Austrian Oak.”
+Schwarzenegger began competing in bodybuilding events after serving in the Austrian army for a year.

 “File:7-4-1988 Lee Haney Mr. Olympia dal 1984 al 1991.JPG” by Ciuffo is licensed under CC BY-SA 4.0